 Kinzie Hotel is an upscale boutique hotel located in Chicago’s River North district, only a short walk to the famous Magnificent Mile.
 Hotel features fully designed, bright and modern rooms for a perfectly comfortable stay for all types of travelers.

-Chicago Getaway Hostel and HI Chicago Hostel are two of the best hostels in the city, perfect for the young travelers who want to socialize with others and meet fellow travelers.
+Chicago Getaway Hostel and HI Chicago Hostel are two of the best hostels in the city, perfect for young travelers who want to socialize with others and meet fellow travelers.
 You can still be close to the city center and all the great sights without spending a fortune on the accommodation.

 Extra tips for visiting Chicago